minsoehan/minsoehan.github.io/_posts/2023-03-11-ytdlp-notes.markdown

 ---

 ## yt-dlp notes
-Recent I uninstall [youtube-dl](https://github.com/ytdl-org/youtube-dl) and install [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+Recently I uninstall [youtube-dl](https://github.com/ytdl-org/youtube-dl) and install [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 I was surprised when I look at [yt-dlp (1) man page](https://man.archlinux.org/man/community/yt-dlp/yt-dlp.1.en).
-There are many options and options of options :).
+There are many options and options of options :grin:.
 In fact, I just need to download video or audio file with quality as good as possible.
 I don't really care this and that.
 So, I created the following script.
 ```bash
 #!/bin/dash